awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/security_iam_service-with-iam.md

 + **Effect** – You specify the effect, either allow or deny, when the user requests the action\.
 If you don't explicitly grant access to \(allow\) a resource, access is implicitly denied\.
 You can also explicitly deny access to a resource\.
 You might do this to make sure that a user cannot access a resource, even if a different policy grants access\.
 + **Principal** – In identity\-based policies \(IAM policies\), the user the policy is attached to is the implicit principal\.
 For resource\-based policies, you specify the user, account, service, or other entity that you want to receive permissions\.

-To learn more about IAM policy syntax and descriptions, see [AWS IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.
+To learn more about IAM policy syntax and descriptions, see [IAM JSON policy reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

 For a table showing all of the CodeGuru Reviewer API actions and the resources they apply to, see [Amazon CodeGuru Reviewer permissions reference](auth-and-access-control-permissions-reference.md)\.